 **What is usually the first sign of a sexually transmitted disease? **

-Read STD symptoms in men for a full breakdown common STD symptoms and what to look out for.
+Read STD symptoms in men or STD symptoms in women for a full breakdown common STD symptoms and what to look out for.

 **What is the most common treatment for sexually transmitted diseases? **

 Antibiotics and antiviral medications are the most common treatment for sexually transmitted diseases.

 **How soon do you need to get treatment for sexually transmitted diseases? **